TamLNM/SELF-STUDY/I. DOCUMENTATION/Chapter3.md

 console.log(arr.indexOf('abc'));
 ```

-##### h.
-Array Stringify: convert a JS Object into a string, use in case the developer want to sent data to server
+#### 8. Array Stringify: convert a JS Object into a string, use in case the developer want to sent data to server
 ```javascript
 JSON.stringify(object)
 ```